Daniel-Kahalani/Basketball-Stations/README.md

 ﻿# Basketball Stations

-Basketball Stations is android VR game I develop using Unity with C# and Google Cardboard XR.
+Basketball Stations is an android VR game I develop using Unity with C# and Google Cardboard XR.

 ## Screenshots